Conversations & Connections: Practical Advice on Writing

 Parking and Directions and Other Logistics:

-Parking, walking directions, wi-fi, and eventually food and coffee information are available on this Google document.
+Parking, walking directions, food and coffee, and information about what to expect on the day of the conference is available on this Google document.
 We’ll continue to update this doc with relevant information as we get closer to the conference.